Triamus/triamus.github.io/content/post/2017-09-22-install-spark-on-windows.md

 ## Overview

-This is a quick tutorial how to install Spark on Windows via the pre-built on Apache Hadoop.
+This is a quick tutorial how to install ApacheSpark on Windows via the pre-built on Apache Hadoop.
 It is assumed that the reader has basic knowledge of the Windows command line (CMD) and, if Bash should be used, a basic familiarity with Bash on Ubuntu on Windows (part of Linux Subsystem on Windows).
 We will demonstrate a basic example how to use Scala and Python (via PySpark) from the command line.

 ## System requirements

 We show how to install Spark on Windows 10 (see exact system info below) but generally it should also work on Windows 7.
-You will require
+You will require (we give install instructions below)

 * Windows 10 (prior versions, i.e. Windows >= 7, may work but not tested)
 * Bash on Ubuntu on Windows (Linux subsystem on Windows) in case Bash should be used (not required per se)